Forest Hill Silos Mural Project

 • Viewing Precinct Consultation

-Council is seeking community feedback on the proposed viewing precinct for the planned Silos Mural from Wednesday 17 April to Wednesday 10 May, 2023.
+Council sought community feedback on the proposed viewing precinct for the planned Silos Mural from Wednesday 17 April to Wednesday 10 May, 2023.
+See the Document Library for the Consultation Report.

 • Evaluation of Community Consultation